cyrusrose/breadit/README.md

 This project is a fullstack application based on the following [tutorial](https://github.com/joschan21/breadit).
 It replicates core functionality of a popular website [reddit](https://www.reddit.com/).

+Use this command to start an app: `pnpm run dev -p 3001`

 In this branch you'll find:

 - Typescript language.